Same-sex marriage in the Pitcairn Islands: Same-sex marriage law

 On 1 April 2015, the Island Council passed the Same Sex Marriage and Civil Partnerships Ordinance by a unanimous 7–0 vote.
-The ordinance, supported by Mayor Shawn Christian and Deputy Mayor Brenda Christian, amended the local Marriage Ordinance to replace references to "husband and wife" with gender-neutral language and add the following definition of marriage:
+The ordinance, supported by Mayor Shawn Christian and Deputy Mayor Brenda Christian, amended the local Marriage Ordinance to replace references to "husband and wife" with gender-neutral language and to add the following definition of marriage:

 The Interpretation and General Clauses Ordinance was amended to state that '"marriage" – (a) includes marriage of a same-sex couple, and (b) includes a registered civil partnership that is entered into outside of Pitcairn in accordance with the laws of that place' and '"spouse" – (a) includes a person who is married to a person of the same sex, and (b) unless otherwise specified includes a person who is a party to a registered civil partnership that is entered into outside of Pitcairn in accordance with the laws of that place'.
-Civil partnerships, known in Pitkern as sivil paatneshep ([ˈsɪwəl pɑːtˈnɛʃeʔp]), cannot be performed in Pitcairn but those performed abroad are recognised as marriages on the islands.
+Civil partnerships, known in Pitkern as sivil paatneshep ([ˈsɪwəl pɑːtˈnɛʃeʔp]), cannot be performed in the Pitcairn Islands but those performed abroad are recognised as marriages on the islands.

 The ordinance was given royal assent by Governor Jonathan Sinclair on 5 May.
 It was published on 13 May 2015, and came into effect the following day.
-Both intending spouses must be 18 years or older, and one of the parties must have resided in Pitcairn for at least the past fifteen days.
-The marriage license is issued by the Registar of Marriages, and the marriage ceremony must take place within three months of the notice of marriage.
+Both intending spouses must be 18 years or older, and one of the parties must have resided in the Pitcairn Islands for at least the past fifteen days.
+The marriage license is issued by the Registrar of Marriages, and the marriage ceremony must take place within three months of the notice of marriage.
 The move to legalise same-sex marriage was widely published on international media.
 Deputy Governor Kevin Lynch said that the change had been suggested by British authorities.
 Local resident Meralda Warren said the law "wasn't even a major point of discussion until the outside world began catching up on the news".
 None of the c.
 50 Pitcairn Islanders residing on the island is known to be in a same-sex relationship.